csgt/notification-channel-chatapi/README.md

 ### Setting up your Chatapi account

-Add your URL, Token and Format ('form-params' default or 'json') in `config/services.php`:
+Add your URL, Token and Format ('form_params' default or 'json') in `config/services.php`:

 ```php
 // config/services.php